 Years of Experience

-Respondents who have been working for five to nine years tend to make $68K.
-Workers who have been with the company for more than one year but less than five can typically make $48K.
-The largest slice of the Erie Insurance Group workforce (28 percent) has been working for 10-19 years and earns $68K annually.
+Workers who have been with the company for more than one year but less than five can make around $50K per year on average.
+Five to nine years of work experience seem to result in median wages of $67K annually.
+The largest fraction of Erie Insurance Group people (30 percent) have been working for 10-19 years and earn around $67K per year on average.

 Certifications and Degrees